Program Overview and Goals

 Rozsa Arts at the Library aligns with the Library’s strategic goals of empowering community by connecting patrons to ideas and experience, and inspiration.
 It lowers barriers to participation in the performing arts and supports the Library as the preferred path for creative exploration while enriching lives and realizing potentials.

 In 2019, Rozsa Arts at the Library will focus on amateur/emerging artists with performances by individuals or small collectives at a variety of community library locations.
-In 2020, Rozsa Arts at the Library will focus on early/mid-career professional artist for performances at Central and Memorial Park libraries.
+In 2020, Rozsa Arts at the Library will focus on professional artists for performances at Central and Memorial Park libraries.

 Call for Performing Artist Applications